-20 Fisgard Sector light (197), on Fisgard Island, is shown from a white tower and is floodlit at night.
+20 Fisgard Sector light (197), on Fisgard Island, is shown at an elevation of 21.6 m from a white tower and is floodlit at night.
 A two storey red building is attached to the light tower and is part of the Fort Rodd Hill and Fisgard Lighthouse National Historic Sites of Canada.